pu2clr/SI4735/examples/README.md

 __This project is about a library to control the SI47XX devices and the focus of this project is the library and its functionalities.
 Please, don't ask me to assist you in your: displays, encoders, buttons or something else out the library scope.
 Thanks.__

+Before using this examples, you most install the ["PU2CLR SI3735 Arduino Library"](https://github.com/pu2clr/SI4735#library-installation) on your Arduino IDE.
+Also be aware about other libraries that are eventually used to control LCD, OLED, TFT display, encoder etc. These libraries are referenced in the sample sketches themselves.

 It is important to know tha the author of this library  just try to show how you can use this library and the Si4735 device in your appication.
 Other devices used in some examples like encoders, buttons and display (OLED, LCD or TFT) are not the focus of this subject.
 Said that, it is possible some implementation using theses devices might need different approaches than used here.

 The most of the sketches has been developed to run on cross-plataform (ATmega328, Mega2560, DUE, ATmega-32u4, ESP32, ATtiny85 etc).
 However, in some cases, it was not possible due to hardware limitations in some board.
 Each sketch has the set of boards you can run it.